JoelWi/fmlint/README.md

 ## Features

-Checks if statement clauses are properly opened/closed.
+Checks if statement clauses are properly opened/closed and that they are correctly written e.g. [#if condition] not [if condition] (missing #).
 Validates template literals are correct e.g. {first_name} -> ${first_name}
+Checks for correctness of operators e.g. missing & for && or is like & & etc

+## Known Issues
+Not all problems are shown, in-process of building them all in!

 ## Release Notes

+### 0.0.2
+Now using AST to build the tokens through parsing (originally used simple regex to bootstrap).

 ### 0.0.1